AdventHealth Orlando: 2007-2019

-On October 2005, the hospital had a groundbreaking for a fifteen-story tower and it topped off one month later.
+In October 2005, the hospital had a groundbreaking for a fifteen-story tower and it topped off one month later.

 The tower was being built for $260 million, it would open with 200 patient rooms and later expand to 440.
 One floor will be completely occupied by sixteen medical laboratories.
 The new larger emergency department will have seventy-two exam rooms, doubling the capacity of the emergency department.
 The old emergency would be renovated for radiology.

 In mid July 2007, the Ginsburg Family Foundation donated $20 million to the hospital for its heart institute.
 In December 2008, the Ginsburg Tower opened for $255 million saving the hospital $5 million.

 In late November 2015, Florida Hospital Orlando called the Florida Department of Health after a patient at the Ginsburg Tower tested positive for Legionella.
 They tested the water at the Ginsburg Tower, and on January 13 the tests confirmed that the bacteria was in the water.
 It was revealed that the bacteria that the patient had was different from the hospital.

 The hospital hired Chicago-based Phigenics to flush the water system at Ginsburg Tower, which took a couple of weeks to do.

 In late June 2018, Florida Hospital Orlando announced that it expanded its coronary care unit by adding eight beds.

 On October 4, the hospital announced that it would expand its Cardiovascular Institute after receiving a $3 million donation from the Ginsburg Family Foundation.

 On January 2, 2019, Florida Hospital Orlando changed its name to AdventHealth Orlando.
-On March 11, the hospital filed with Orlando to expand the emergency department at the Ginsburg Tower by 45,000-square-feet.
+On March 11, the hospital filed with Orlando to expand the emergency department at the Ginsburg Tower by 45000 sqfoot.
 Also in March, Brett Spenst became president and CEO of the hospital.